kchawla-pi/united-states-of-browsers/README.md

  - Rudminetary UI to view the first 1000 entries running on a local webserver.

 ##### To Run:
-1. Clone this repo's `frontend` branch,  or download and unzip it.
+1. Clone this repo's `master` branch,  or download and unzip it.
 2. Navigate to the directory/folder where it has been cloned.

 To merge the databases, run: